 - The departmental advisory committees and those of the Crown corporations (DACOL and CCACOL respectively) are coordinated by the Treasury Board Secretariat.
 They aim to facilitate the sharing of best practices between departments and consultations with central organizations and the key stakeholders such as the Canada Public Service Commission, the Canada School of Public Service, Canadian Heritage and the Office of the Commissioner of Official Languages.

 Public Service Commission

 On behalf of Parliament, the Public Service Commission safeguards the integrity of staffing and the non-partisan nature of the public service.
 In this respect, the Public Service Commission works closely with government but is independent from ministerial direction and is accountable to Parliament.

 The Public Service Commission is mandated to administer provisions of the Public Service Employment Act.
 Appointments by the Commission to or from within the public service shall be made on the basis of merit, which includes official language proficiency (paragraph 30(2)(a) of the Public Service Employment Act).
-The Commission plays a major role in monitoring the implementation of language provisions for staffing in the public service.
+The Commission provides expert advice on the implementation of language provisions for appointments to and from within the public service.
 It is also responsible for language evaluation and testing and it oversees the application of the Public Service Official Languages Exclusion Approval Order and the Public Service Official Languages Appointment Regulations.

 Committee of Assistant Deputy Ministers on Official Languages